 He holds a Bachelor's degree from University of Michigan (Low Brass/Trombone Performance/Music Education), a Master's degree University of Texas-Austin (Wind Conducting) and has done additional study in instrumental conducting at the University of Colorado, Boulder.

 Prof. Collins will be the Wind Ensemble conductor and low brass instructor for the 2013 High School Music Camp.

-Dr. Scott Wright currently holds the position of Assistant Professor of Clarinet at the University of Kentucky.
-Prior to his appointment at UK in 2002, he served as the Professor of Clarinet and Assistant Director of Bands at the University of Wisconsin-Green Bay, and he taught music for the public schools of Longview, Washington from 1987-97.
+Dr. Scott Wright currently holds the position of Associate Professor of Clarinet at the University of Kentucky.
+Prior to his appointment at UK in 2002, he served as the Professor of Clarinet and Assistant Director of Bands at UW-Green Bay, and he taught music for the public schools of Longview, Washington from 1987-97.